 Once you get comfortable with pull-ups and kipping pull-ups, try some plyometric variations.
 Any explosive pull-up that involves letting go of the bar is a plyometric pull-up.
 One of my favorite plyo pull-ups is the clapping pull-up.

-involves using a very wide grip and only bending one elbow as you pull yourself up.
+An archer pull-up involves using a very wide grip and only bending one elbow as you pull yourself up.
 The other arm stays straight.
 The top of the rep looks almost like you are drawing a bow and arrow.
 The archer pull-up is a great technique to help practice towards the one arm pull-up.

 The One Arm Pull-up

 The one arm pull-up is the granddaddy of them all!
 It takes tons of practice and patience to acquire this skill, but if you are willing to work for it, it’s within your grasp!

 This is by no means an all-inclusive list.
 There are infinite pull-up variations so feel free to get creative!
 Watch the video below to see demonstrations of these pull-ups as well as several other variations, such as the L-sit pull-up the “X pull-up.”